kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

   it will resolve on the next loop.

-  If allocation fails, that would translate to the pod not running if there is no pod allocated from the cidr.
-If the pod is created but routing is not working correctly, there will be an error in the kube-proxy logs, so debugging would take place by looking at iptables.
-The cluster IP allocation is allocated in a syncronous process; if this fails you'll see an error in creating the service.
+  If allocation fails, that would translate to the pod not running if there is no IP allocated from the CIDR.
+If the pod is created but routing is not working correctly, there will be an error in the kube-proxy logs, so debugging would take place by looking at iptables, similar to how it is already done today.
+The cluster IP allocation is allocated in a syncronous process; if this fails the service creation will fail and the service object will not be persisted.

 * **What steps should be taken if SLOs are not being met to determine the problem?**
   N/A